andvsilva/dataset/notebooks/README.md

-a# Data Science - Landscape
+# Data Science - Landscape

 Here I will describe in details each step to do a Machine Learning (ML) project.
 In the Figure below, we will following this roadmap to guide our studies in data science.